-- Google cloud team has added ML modules on top of BigQuery.
+- The Google Cloud team has added ML modules on top of BigQuery.
 These ML models can be created and trained using basic SQL.

 Did you know that 75-90% of data sources you will ever need to build pipelines for are already available off-the-shelf with No-Code Data Pipeline Platforms like Hevo?